 Where the design community meets.

-San Francisco Staff Product Designer at Twitter Joined about 8 years ago via an invitation from Kelly S. Paul has invited Namit Chadha, Oskar Levinson, Jeremy Haile, Jason Block, Forrest Kobayashi and 19 others, Diego Jiménez, Jonathan Kressaty, Cesar Torres, Felix Hu, Julian Baldwin, Sam Solomon, Sanjay Parekh, Brandon Iffert, Muzzammil Zaveri, Indraneel Purohit, Pippin Lee, Salvador Sotelo, Henry Boston, Michael Lajlev, Brian Soule, Aron Rotteveel, Meekal Bajaj, bec ., Colin Lowenberg
+San Francisco Staff Product Designer at Twitter Joined over 8 years ago via an invitation from Kelly S. Paul has invited Namit Chadha, Oskar Levinson, Jeremy Haile, Jason Block, Forrest Kobayashi and 19 others, Diego Jiménez, Jonathan Kressaty, Cesar Torres, Felix Hu, Julian Baldwin, Sam Solomon, Sanjay Parekh, Brandon Iffert, Muzzammil Zaveri, Indraneel Purohit, Pippin Lee, Salvador Sotelo, Henry Boston, Michael Lajlev, Brian Soule, Aron Rotteveel, Meekal Bajaj, bec ., Colin Lowenberg

 Nice list!
 I'm fond of mine that I recently added https://twitter.com/Stammy/status/1227230530229489664 Still need to add more of the case study/detail pages for each project though.

 If you're looking for something a bit more advanced, I highly recommend this course: https://www.typewolf.com/checklist It's expensive but I found it super useful.